Xuther001/StocksQuery/README.md

     DateTime datetime
 );
 ```
-Add the following record to "searchRecord" table so that we can test our "delete records older than 24 hours" feature.
+Add a record to "searchRecord" table older than 24 hours so that we can test our "delete records older than 24 hours" feature.
+After running the app, this record should be deleted from your table automatically since it is older than 24 hours.
+The insert statement below will create a record that simulates a record created exactly 2 days ago.
 ```
 INSERT INTO searchRecord(Symbol, Price, DateTime) VALUES ("TEST", 555.55, Now() - INTERVAL 2 DAY);
 ```